marcmav/ground-zero/README.md

 # unpacman

-### The undo button for pacman
+### The undo button for pacman.

-**unpacman** is a tool for Arch Linux and Arch-based distributions that aims to provide a true "undo" for pacman operations.
+unpacman is a tool for Arch Linux and Arch-based distributions that aims to provide a true "undo" for pacman operations.
 It is designed to completely remove packages installed via pacman — including dependencies, extra files, logs, configuration, and metadata — ensuring that everything introduced by a package can be fully undone.

 ## Features